meant-ion/TuringMod/README.md

 	- !modlist or !mods: gets a list of all mods through a manager and returns a list through chat
 			* Half baked; need to think this out more and get it more concrete

-	- ensure that the prompt is reset after a certain constraint is met
-			* a character limit is reached for the channel (2000 character limit, need to test this on bigger channel)
-			* the !post command goes through sucessfully